ashishrpandey/kubernetes-training/Istio-setup.md

     kubectl apply -f install/kubernetes/helm/istio/templates/crds.yaml -n istio-system

+ Wait for some time.
+List out all the CRDs created for Istio

+     kubectl api-resources|grep -i istio

 ## Install Istio with default mutual TLS authentication:
  This will deploy Pilot, Mixer, Ingress-Controller, and Egress-Controller, and the Istio CA (Certificate Authority).

     kubectl apply -f install/kubernetes/istio-demo-auth.yaml

+## Check status
+All the services are deployed as Pods.

+    kubectl get pods -n istio-system

 ## Deploy Sample Application